Kieferer/LECUA/README.md

 * **Terminal:** It's more like a debug console that displays compile and run-time errors and output of the running code without the ability to handle user input and start its own processes.
 ## Usage
-The application currently runs stable on the Windows platform.
+The application currently supports Windows platform and requires installation of WebView2, NPM, Tauri CLI, Rust and Microsoft Visual Studio C++ Build Tools.
 The project can be started with the ```npm run tauri dev``` command and built with the ```npm run tauri build``` which is not recommended yet due to the Terminal.
 | Shortcut | Action |
 | ------------- |:-------------:|